tonethar/IGME-330-Master/notes/ES-6-module-pattern-2195.md

 - here - http://igm.rit.edu/~acjvks/courses/2018-spring/330/code-examples/js-module-demos/ES-6-module-tester/test.html
 - test it: You should see - "ES6 modules are functioning!" - in the browser window (if you don't, check the console)
 - note: the above example was adapted from here: https://jakearchibald.com/2017/es-modules-in-browsers/
-- for your convenience, here are the completed files in a ZIP --> [ES-6-module-tester.zip](./_files/ES-6-module-tester.zip) --> recall that these need a web server (or Firefox Developer) to run
+- for your convenience, here are the completed files in a ZIP --> [ES-6-module-tester.zip](./_files/ES-6-module-tester.zip) --> recall that these need a web server to run, [see above](#important-restrictions)

 <hr>